afcarl/fss17/lace2.md

 The
-experiments of this paper show that (a) LACE2 is comparatively less expensive than the single-party approach and (b) the multiparty approach of LACE2 yields higher privacy than the prior approach without damaging predictive efficacy (indeed, in some cases, LACE2 leads to better defect predictors).
+experiments of this paper show that (a) LACE2 is comparatively less expensive than the single-party approach and (b) the multi party approach of LACE2 yields higher privacy than the prior approach without damaging predictive efficacy (indeed, in some cases, LACE2 leads to better defect predictors).